RachelCodes42/express.js-note-taker/README.md

 # Express.js Note Taker

 ## Description
 Welcome to the Note-Taker Application!
 This application is designed to help small business owners organize their thoughts, keep track of tasks, and write and save notes easily.
-It fulfills specific user stories to provide a seamless note-taking experience.
+It fulfills specific user stories to provide a seamless note-taking experience via Heroku.

 ## Table of Contents
 - [Installation](#installation)